Commonwealth Consolidated Acts

 (ii) staffing arrangements (including level, structure and composition of staffing); and

-(c) determining the AASB's broad strategic direction; and
+(c) determining the AASB's broad strategic direction.

 (2A) The FRC functions include: